b21809831/Data-Tools/Selection-Tool/README.md

 You can see incoming requests via "Submit" at here [Here is Google Sheet Link](https://docs.google.com/spreadsheets/d/1vM2VbZycjqfGiDUFEYNqw0wh-ndTA0aeCd4kamAhd3E/edit?usp=sharing)
 ## Admin Panel
-- Admin panel is in the /admin path.
 - /admin/delete
 - /admin/add
-- /admin/login (it is temp page)
+- /admin/login (it is temp page) and routes to delete The application store basic seassion so you don't have to enter password again and again

 ------------
 #### Steps to  build project